You are viewing Vodafone Group Pension Scheme (VGPS) Not your scheme?

 Year ended 31 March

-Every year, the Trustee produces a formal report which highlights how climate change might affect the Scheme and what is being done to manage those effects.
-This report is also known as the Taskforce on Climate-Related Financial Disclosures (TCFD) Statement.
+Every year, the Trustee produces a formal statement which highlights how climate change might affect the Scheme and what is being done to manage those effects.
+This statement is known as the Taskforce on Climate-Related Financial Disclosures (TCFD) Statement.
 It’s structured around four pillars: Governance, Strategy, Risk Management, and Metrics and Targets.

-The money that will one day pay your pension is currently being invested, and this report covers the climate-related risks and opportunities that go along with that.
+The money that will one day pay your pension is invested, and this statement covers the climate-related risks and opportunities that go along with that.
 For example, how is the Scheme doing against its targets for carbon emissions?
 What might happen to the Scheme’s investments if global temperatures continue to rise?
 And what training is the Trustee Board undertaking in order to understand these issues?

-This is just a one-page summary of the TCFD Statement.
-You can read the full TCFD report to find out more.
+This is a summary of the TCFD Statement.
+You can read the full TCFD Statement to find out more.

 Governance